-- (a) The allotment area for a dual occupancy development must be consistent with the following: - (i) 450m or more where the two dwellings are attached; or - (ii) $600m^2$ or more where the two dwellings are detached. - (b) Attached dual occupancy development should be designed so as to have the appearance from the street of a single dwelling. - (c) In the case of a detached dual occupancy, any second building must: - (i) Address a street or laneway; - (ii) Have a maximum gross floor area of 110m; and - (iii) Not exceed the maximum FSR for the site, as calculated for the whole site. - (d) A detached dual occupancy must provide a minimum 5.5m courtyard area between each dwelling.
+- (a) The allotment area for a dual occupancy development must be consistent with the following: - (i) 450m2 or more where the two dwellings are attached; or - (ii) 600m2 or more where the two dwellings are detached. - (b) Attached dual occupancy development should be designed so as to have the appearance from the street of a single dwelling. - (c) In the case of a detached dual occupancy, any second building must: - (i) Address a street or laneway; - (ii) Have a maximum gross floor area of 110m2; and - (iii) Not exceed the maximum FSR for the site, as calculated for the whole site. - (d) A detached dual occupancy must provide a minimum 5.5m courtyard area between each dwelling. - (e) Dual occupancy development must provide a single vehicle crossing to the street.